Investor Experiences and Financial Market Dynamics: General Model

-In our model, a younger generation puts more weight on current dividends when forming beliefs an older generation.
-Hence, when $d_{t}$ increases, the younger generations are ``overly optimistic" relatively to the older generation; and when current dividends decrease, younger agents are more pessimistic about the return of the risky asset than older ones.
-This difference is zero only when both agents have the same belief formation.
-In the proof of Proposition \ref{p: rel_demands-myopic}, we use Lemma \ref{l: SingleCrossing} to extend this intuition to the more recent dividends, as opposed to just the current one.
-We establish that, for any two cohorts of investors, there is a threshold time lag, up to which past dividends are weighted more by the younger generation, and beyond which past dividend realization are weighted more by the older generation.
+Proposition \ref{p: rel_demands-myopic} establishes that, for any two cohorts of investors, there is a threshold time-lag up to which past dividends are weighted more by the younger generation, and beyond which past dividend realization are weighted more by the older generation.

-We now extent this insight about belief formation and trade reaction into predictions about relative stock-market positions.
-We show that, as a result of the stronger impact of more recent shocks on the beliefs of younger generations, and the corresponding stronger response in their risky-asset demand, the relative positions of the young and the old in the market fluctuate.
-Thus, shocks can affect the presence of older versus younger generations in the stock market.

-We denote the discrepancy between positions of generations $n$ and $n+k$, in terms of their investment in the risky asset, as $\xi(n,k,t) \equiv x^{n}_{t} - x^{n+k}_{t}$.
+In what follows, we extend this insight into predictions about relative stock-market positions.
+We show that, as a result of the stronger impact of more recent shocks on the beliefs (and thus, demands) of younger generations, the relative positions of the young and the old in the market fluctuate.
+Let us denote the difference between generations $n$ and $n+k$ in terms of their investment in the risky asset, as $\xi(n,k,t) \equiv x^{n}_{t} - x^{n+k}_{t}$.
 By Proposition \ref{pro: demandsstatic}, and some simple algebra, it follows that: